You don’t have to look too far into the enterprise to understand why process automation is so important to business today.

 To achieve agility, customers will find operational performance increases if their workers collaborate in the context of “enabling service X for customer Y” rather than performing different transactions in their ERP, CRM and core systems.
 Process automation allows the operation to focus on business outcomes rather than putting together the support pieces.

 Other customers see modernization in providing completely new interfaces.
-Through process automation, customer facing transactions can be exposed to be consumed by a highly efficient tailored user interface.
+Through business process automation, customer facing transactions can be exposed to be consumed by a highly efficient tailored user interface.
 For example, an insurance company could provide a mobile website to allow customers to configure and quote their policies.
 All the rules, calculations and support transactions to enable such mobile experience are orchestrated by a process.

 Find out why Everteam ranks as one of the top 20 BPMs in 2017.